DevGrow/devgrow.github.io/_posts/2010-08-17-intro-to-mobile-web-dev.markdown

 - wordpress plugins
 ---

 Facebook, the second largest site on the internet, [reports](http://www.facebook.com/press/info.php?statistics) that over 30% of it's active users access the site from their mobile devices, and that mobile users are twice as active as non-mobile users.
-As cell phones become more and more prevalent in our digital society, the need for a mobile-friendly website is a must for many businesses.<!-- more -->
+As cell phones become more and more prevalent in our digital society, the need for a mobile-friendly website is a must for many businesses.